How to Guide: Thank and Re-solicit Donors

 - Steps For Donor Appreciation

 - Thank You & Invitation Templates

 - Personal outreach to donors can help build community, create leaders, and maximize fundraising.
 Check out this amazing case study from Bonnie Henderson in Sister District Eugene about a 1:1 meeting with a potential donor.

 - Suggest one team leader handle thank you and invitation messages

-- Make clear that your acknowledgement is coming from your team, since donors might also receive a note from ActBlue or the recipient campaign
+- Make clear that your acknowledgment is coming from your team since donors might also receive a note from ActBlue or the recipient campaign

 To maximize fundraising, we put substantial time and energy as organizers creating programming, promoting and recruiting for events, and making an effective ask, all in service of getting people to the point where they can click a link to send money to our candidates or to HQ.
 That donation often feels like an end goal.
 But what if we also see a donation as a beginning?

 Your team might consider having a leader reach out to personally connect with those who donate below the $1,000 level.
 The outreach includes a thank you and invitation for the person to, for example, join an upcoming event or be a part of organizing the team!